paulopes/inliner/README.md

-# inliner
+# The `inliner` Command
-Convert .js and .css files into python classes
+Convert .js, .css, .svg, .png, .jpg/jpeg files into python classes

 ## Usage
 Type this command in your command line:

-    inliner <name for the .js or .css resource> <path to the .js or .css resource>
+    inliner <name for the .js, .css, .svg, .png, .jpg/jpeg resource> <path to that resource>

 ## Installation
 How to install as a globaly available command: